bbauska/TUMx-DWAPNx/README.md

 relationship objects and the first thing we need to do now is to extract a unique

 list of node names.
-So, what we\'re going to do is to take another look at our browser.
+So, what we&apos;re going to do is to take another look at our browser.

-We\'re going to go through all of the link objects of this list and
+We&apos;re going to go through all of the link objects of this list and

-for each of the source and target names we\'re going to check if this name is
+for each of the source and target names we&apos;re going to check if this name is

-already part of our unique name list and if it\'s not, we\'re going to add it and
+already part of our unique name list and if it&apos;s not, we&apos;re going to add it and

 then do the same for the target.
-I\'m going to do this for all of the objects.
+I&apos;m going to do this for all of the objects.

 So, first thing to do is to create a new variable called names and this list of names is

 going to be extracted from the array of relationships, which is stored in our response object.
-So, I\'m going to use the functional approach here using an array function that is native to JavaScript, called reduce.
-So, I\'m going to call this reduce function on the response object, or this array of relationships, which is stored in this variable.
+So, I&apos;m going to use the functional approach here using an array function that is native to JavaScript, called reduce.
+So, I&apos;m going to call this reduce function on the response object, or this array of relationships, which is stored in this variable.
 And what reduce does is it goes over an array of object and applies a function to it, to each and one of those, and it also keeps an accumulator variable that gets filled up as we go along.

-So, what we\'re going to do is we\'re going to create a function and this function will be applied to each of those objects.
+So, what we&apos;re going to do is we&apos;re going to create a function and this function will be applied to each of those objects.
 In this case, this function will extract the names and then, back here, we have an empty array.
 This is our list of names in the beginning.
-It\'s empty and as we go along, I\'m going to put names in there if they don\'t already exist.
+It&apos;s empty and as we go along, I&apos;m going to put names in there if they don&apos;t already exist.
 And by the end of the reduced function, this variable will hold to fill up array back here, which is the list of names.
 And this function up here, we are just going to create an anonymous function,